elyor-doniyorov/newsweek2020/README.md

 # NEWSWEEK Clone Project

-Clone of the The Next Web website page putting emphasis on how it behaves differently depending on the size of the screen.
+The Next Web clone page putting emphasis on how it behaves differently depending on the size of the screen.

 ## Built With